Gallon: History

 The term derives most immediately from galun, galon in Old Norman French, but the usage was common in several languages, for example jale in Old French and gęllet (bowl) in Old English.
 This suggests a common origin in Romance Latin, but the ultimate source of the word is unknown.
+Gallonage is the term used for a capacity or amount measured in gallons.

 The gallon originated as the basis of systems for measuring wine and beer in England.
-The sizes of gallon used in these two systems were different from each other: the first was based on the wine gallon (equal in size to the US gallon), and the second one the ale gallon (1.65% larger than the imperial gallon).
+The sizes of gallon used in these two systems were different from each other: the first was based on the wine gallon (equal in size to the US gallon), and the second was based on the ale gallon (1.65% larger than the imperial gallon).

 By the end of the 18th century, there were three definitions of the gallon in common use: